-Page Change is used to select whether setup pages changes are allowed while talk keys are active.
+Page Change is used to select whether setup pages allow changes while talk keys are active.
 By default, in Standard Intercom Mode, page changes are allowed when talk keys are active.
 However, the default in Alternate Intercom Mode does not allow page changes to occur when talk keys are active.